tonytw1/osm-jigsaw/README.md

 ie. Bournemouth, England, United Kingdom.

-A naive implementation is provided in the API.
+A [naive implementation is provided](osm-jigsaw-api/app/naming/NaiveNamingService.scala) in the API.

-The feels like a problem which may react well to a supervised machine learning approach.
+The feels like a problem which could be suited to a supervised machine learning approach.